startupstorm/git-tutorial/README.md

 $ git remote add upstream https://github.com/startupstorm/git-tutorial
 ```

-This command will create a new remote endpoint at our original project repo, named `ss`
+This command will create a new remote endpoint at our original project repo, named `upstream`
 To pull, you run

 ```